5 Signs Of A Bad Evaporator Coil and The Solutions

 5. Crimped Evaporator Coil

 If the evaporator coil is damaged and crimped, it does not allow airflow through the system, and it will not effectively cool the air.
+Just like a condenser coil that is blocked by dirt, your crimped coil is blocking the air flow and functionality of your ac system.
 Or it will cool the air that is present and cause the evaporator coil to freeze.
 Repair your evaporator coil with a fin comb to allow the coil to work effectively again.

 Contact PROAC To Repair, Maintenance & Clean Your Evaporator Coil

-Preventative maintenance on your evaporator coil and the entire heating and cooling system will lead to the longevity you desire from your HVAC system.
+Looking for the symptoms of a bad evaporator is important to understanding the condition of your ac system, but this is only a reactive approach.
+Preventative maintenance on your evaporator coil and the entire heating and cooling system will lead to the longevity you desire from your HVAC system, and can let you know that you have bad ac coils before a system breakdown makes it apparent.
 An HVAC system for a hospital, school, or manufacturing facility is expensive to replace.
 Make sure yours is getting attention and regular maintenance so it can last longer.
 Contact PROAC for commercial HVAC cleaning services and HVAC maintenance or HVAC repair.
 We are located in Central Pennsylvania and serve a range of states on the East Coast.